Evolve: New Principals

 FeesDET Fully Subsidised

-Establish yourself in the principal role with this transformative program.
+Establish yourself in your new role as principal with this transformative program.

-Evolve leverages your expertise and experience, with a strong focus on personalising and contextualising your learning.
+Evolve has a strong focus on personalising and contextualising your learning to enhance your expertise and experience.

 Evolve supports the 'Professional leadership' priority of the Victorian Education State Framework for Improving Student Outcomes (FISO).

-Over 8 months, you are expected to engage in and contribute to:
+Over 3 months, you will engage in and contribute to:

 - mentoring (up to 12 hours)

-Self-directed learning activities in your own time (approximately 2 – 5 hours per workshop) include:
+Self-directed learning activities in your own time (approximately 2–5 hours across the program) are designed to support your learning and include:

 The program is designed around 3 integrated strands of work:

-- Improvement leadership: acquire and apply deep knowledge of your school context and culture to lead continuous improvement.
+- Strategic leadership: acquire and apply deep knowledge of your school context and culture to lead continuous school improvement.

 - Technical leadership: demonstrate effective technical capability in the management of your school.